-There are nine types of OWS Alerts: Health Alerts, Storage Retention Alerts, Motion Alerts, Sensor Alerts, Analytics Alerts, Analytics Queue Alerts, Access Alerts, Intrusion Alerts and Intrusion Zone Alerts.
+There are nine types of OWS Alerts: Health Alerts, Storage Retention Alerts, Point of Sale Alerts, Motion Alerts, Sensor Alerts, Analytics Alerts, Analytics Queue Alerts, Access Alerts, Intrusion Alerts and Intrusion Zone Alerts.

 Health and Storage Retention Alerts help identify when something is affecting the ability of hardware to capture or record video.
 The five types of health alerts are Abnormal Restart, Recorder Not Reporting, Connection Lost to Camera, No Recorded Video and Hard Drive Error.
 Storage Retention is treated as a separate alert type, and is sent when a recorder is failing to retain a minimum number of days’ worth of video from a camera.